 Shop owner, cutting him off: I don’t know what he said.
 But feel free to come back with him, and we’ll see what we can do.

-Not being Putin, the novelty of tumbling around daily in sweat-soaked gis with equally perspiration-drenched men, who collectively stank like horse farts, wore off quickly.
+Not being Putin, the novelty of tumbling around daily in sweat-soaked gis with equally perspiration-drenched men, who collectively stank like horse farts, wore off after a few years.
 The judo coach never conducted exams, citing various excuses, and we remained yellow belts even after three years, while our contemporaries in karate and taekwondo were inching towards their second dan black belts.
-It only dawned on me much later in adulthood that this was his technique for job security, ensuring he remained the only judo black belt in the state.
+It only dawned on me much later in adulthood that this was his secret technique for job security, ensuring he remained the only judo black belt in the state.

 Finally fed up with persistent back pain and swollen wrists, I traded it all in for motorbikes, peace, love, and Rastaman vibrations with their hazy fumes.

 Years later, I learned from newspapers that the sneering Bodo had been jailed for planting a bomb in a city marketplace, killing many.
 Another judo student was caught with a kilo of heroin, though it miraculously turned into flour at the forensic lab, the same miracle also emptied his father’s bank account.
-The sensei himself was eventually arrested for extortion, claiming to belong to a militant outfit.
+The sensei himself was arrested for extortion, claiming to belong to a militant outfit.
+The rest, they just drifted off, attritions of time and adult life commitments.

-But that wasn’t all.
-The PCO equipment shop owner later went on the run from the police as well, because his criminal friends robbed a railway warehouse, stole a bunch of ticketing dumb terminals thinking they were computers, and dumped them at his shop for repairs.
+Incidentlly, the PCO equipment shop owner too went on the run, because his criminal friends robbed a railway warehouse, stole a bunch of ticketing dumb terminals thinking they were computers, and dropped them at his shop for repairs.
 That’s where the police found them.
 The last I heard, he was trading Himalayan wild herbs and berries.

 A sprinkling of Japanese wisdom aside, and counting ich, ni, san, shi, years of judo neither taught discipline nor provided inner peace.
 It didn’t improve concentration, and it certainly didn’t attract female attention.
 There is, however, one invaluable principle: kuzushi, using the opponent’s weight to unbalance him.
-Incidentally, it is also the perfect tool to counter any aetes thrown your way.
+Metaphorically speaking, its also the perfect tool to counter any aetes thrown your way.
+Works in the literal sense too, but I... you haven't heard me saying so...

-Reflecting on all the toxic bullying I’ve witnessed throughout my life, from friends, relatives, employers, and clients alike, using aetes or dares to manipulate others into doing impossible tasks, and usually for free, I now apply this principle.
+Reflecting on all the toxic bullying I’ve witnessed throughout my life, from friends, relatives, employers, and clients alike, all packaged as aetes or dares to manipulate others into doing impossible tasks, and usually for free.
+Now grey haired I have finally started applying the kuzushi principle in real life.
 I no longer play defence, justify myself, negotiate, or argue.
 I listen patiently and then shift the burden back onto them.
 I ask for a wish list and a budget, then respond with what I can do, when, and at what cost.

 After all, judo in Japanese means “The Gentle Way.”